wangxianggit/MGADN/readme.md

 ### Dataset

-Public datasets Elliptic, Yelp and Weibo used for graph anomaly detection are available for evaluation. `Elliptic` was first proposed in [this paper](https://arxiv.org/pdf/2008.08692.pdf), of which goal is to detect money-laundering users in bitcoin network.
+Public datasets reddit and toloker used for graph anomaly detection are available for evaluation.
 ### Usage
 ```
-python benchamrk.py --dataset reddit/yelp/elliptic
+python benchamrk.py --dataset reddit/tolokers
 ```